Welcome to Eastgate Family Medicine, your medical home

 I participate in most insurance plans.
 I will continue to see my previous patients covered by DSHS, Molina and Medicare, but will not accept new patients on these plans.

-If you need blood work or other laboratory tests, you won’t have to go far.
-LabCorp has a laboratory just down the hall.
+If you need blood work or other laboratory tests, you will be referred to a convenient lab

 If You Have an Emergency